ComboStrap/combo/js/packages/combo/README.md

 yarn add @popperjs/core --peer
 ```

-Then we set it as an [global alias](https://parceljs.org/features/dependency-resolution/#global-aliases) in `package.json`
+Then we set it as a [global alias](https://parceljs.org/features/dependency-resolution/#global-aliases) in `package.json`
 to create a bootstrap global variable at build time
 ```json
 {